-All of a sudden after years of cries, the Australian population slowly began to realise the significance of Australia Day to our Indigenous population.
+All of a sudden after years of cries, the Australian population slowly began to realise the significance of Australia Day to Aboriginal people.

-For those of you who aren’t aware of what the 26th of January signifies for the Aborigines, it was a day back in 1788, that the slaughter and desolation of their people began.
+For those of you who aren’t aware of what the 26th of January signifies for Aboriginal people, it was a day back in 1788, that the slaughter and desolation of their people began.

-It’s a day that signifies the arrival of the first fleet.
-A day that the British flag was raised in New South Wales and the Aboriginal people were treated like animals, slaves and swatted away like flies.
+It’s a day that signifies the arrival of the first fleet; a day that the British flag was raised in New South Wales and Aboriginal people were treated like animals, slaves and swatted away like flies.
 It marks the beginning of destruction, the brutal act of genocide and the end of all that they once called home.

 So, on this day when over 97% of the population are deep in celebration, the people who held this land before us, are mourning the loss of their freedom.